physchenhuang/physchenhuang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Physics, Huazhong University of Science and Technology, 2018 - 2022
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.S. in Physics with Extended Research, Imperial College London, 2023 - 2025 (expected)

 Work experience
 ======